-SOC 001.
+SOC 1.
 Principles of Sociology.
 Introduction to the field of sociology; its basic concepts and principles; the analysis and explanation of culture, personality, social institutions, social change, population, social processes and collective behavior.
-3 units.
-(CAN SOC 002)
+Units: 3.0.

-SOC 003.
+SOC 3.
 Social Problems.
-Introduction to major social problems in the U.S., with an emphasis on systemic problems, such as economics, racism and sexism.
+Introduction to major social problems in the U.S., with an emphasis on systemic problems, such as economic, racism and sexism.
 Problems in major social institutions such as the family, social services, criminal justice and the environment are also addressed.
-3 units.
-(CAN SOC 004)
+Units: 3.0.

-SOC 005.
-Marriage and Its Alternatives.
-Designed to develop knowledge of the social relationships of friendship, affection, love and sexual relationships; dating and marrying; factors in marital adjustment and conflict; Alternative lifestyles examined, including celibacy, singlehood, childlessness and homosexuality; impact of sex-role revolution and sexual revolution upon society.
-Note: Not open for credit to students who have taken FACS 050.
-3 units.
+SOC 5.
+Marriage and its Alternatives.
+Designed to develop knowledge of the social relationships of friendship, affection, love and sexual relationships; dating and marrying; factors in marital adjustment and conflict; alternative lifestyles examined, including celibacy, singlehood, childlessness and homosexuality; impact of sex-role revolution and sexual revolution upon society.
+Note: Not open for credit to students who have taken FACS 50.
+Units: 3.0.

-SOC 008.
+SOC 8.
 Sense and Nonsense in Social Issues and Research.
 Introduces basic steps in the research process and/or basic steps in critically evaluating discussions on social issues.
-Students are taught to recognize common errors through the analysis of non-technical applied research and/or through newspapers and sociological articles about social issues and problems.
+Students are taught to recognize common errors through the analysis of nontechnical applied research and/or through newspapers and sociological articles about social issues and problems.
 Emphasizes the logical steps involved in thinking critically about social research and/or social problems such as quality of operational definitions, weaknesses in research design, sampling errors, value assumptions, logical consistency between premises and conclusions, and the structure of arguments.
-3 units.
+Units: 3.0.